joacimtag/joacimtag.github.io/cv.md

 ### Peer-reviewed international journals

 1. Nikita Koptyug, N,  L. Persson, and J. Tåg.
-2019 “Should We Worry about the Decline of the Public Corporation?
-A Brief Survey of the Economics and External Effects of the Stock Market” Forthcoming in North American Journal of Economics and Finance.
+2020 “Should We Worry about the Decline of the Public Corporation?
+A Brief Survey of the Economics and External Effects of the Stock Market” North American Journal of Economics and Finance 51: 101061.

 1. Rider, C. P. Thompson, A. Kacperczyk, and J. Tåg.
 2019.
 “Experience and Entrepreneurship: A Career Transition Perspective.”
 ILR Review 72: 1149-1181.